Comparing Loans: Renovation Loans vs Construction Loans

 Our Major Renovation Loans often include a minimal down payment requirement and a “one-time close” feature with permanent financing.
 These loans also have interest-only payments during construction followed by regular monthly payments upon completion of the project.

-New Home Construction Loan Types
+Loan Options for New Home Construction

 The two New Home Construction Loan options available are construction-to-permanent and construction-only.
 Let’s build the framework, shall we?